GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 Now that we have a developer portal, let's walk through it's workflow.
 First we'll create our create our developer account and sign in, then we'll create a Apigee app complete with a client id and secret, then we'll use the client id to authorize our requests and test our API.
 To do so, follow the steps below:

-1. Navigate to your newly created portal API.
-Portals > Sample Integrated Developer Portal > API Catalog > sample-integrated-developer-portal-product
+1. Navigate to your newly created portal.
+Portals > Sample Integrated Developer Portal
 2. Enter the portal by clicking the Live Portal button at the top right, or with the following URL: https://\[APIGEE-ORG\]-sampleintegrateddeveloperportal.apigee.io
 3. Click the Sign In button and create an account.
 This will necessitate an email confirmation.
 Note: this creates an Apigee developer account
 4. Navigate back to your portal's homepage (https://\[APIGEE-ORG\]-sampleintegrateddeveloperportal.apigee.io) and make sure that you're signed in
 5. Open the dropdown menu by clicking on your account and select Apps
 6. Select +NEW APP and update the following fields.
 Note: this creates an Apigee App for your developer
-- App Name: Test App
+- App Name: Sample App
 - APIs: Enable sample-integrated-developer-portal-product
 7. Click the SAVE button
 8. Click into APIs from the top navbar